Hoffmann-Lab/bashbone/README.md

 ## For developers - bash library
 [&#x25B2; back to top](#bashbone)

+- Get a full bash error stack trace in interactive shells or within scripts
 - Write command line code in your favorite programming language via Here-documents for later orchestrated execution
 - Add object-oriented programming (oop) like syntactic sugar to bash variables and arrays to avoid complex parameter-expansions, variable-expansions and brace-expansions
 - Execute commands in parallel on your machine or submit them as jobs to a workflow manager like sun grid engine (SGE) and log stdout, stderr and exit codes per job
 - Benchmark runtime and memory usage
 - Infer number of parallel instances according to targeted memory consumption or targeted threads per instance
-- Get a full bash error stack trace in interactive shells or within scripts
 - Log execution of bash functions at different verbosity levels
 - Extend the library by custom bash functions which will inherit
   - Stack trace
   - Termination of all function related (sub-)processes, including asynchronous background jobs upon error/exit or when reaching prompt-command (interactive shell)
   - Removal of temporary files created via `mktemp` and execution of custom cleanup commands upon error/exit or when reaching prompt-command (interactive shell)
 - Profit from helper functions that implement
-  - Joining of multiple files
+  - Multi-threaded joining of multiple files
   - Multi-threaded sorting
+  - Multi-threaded de-compression
   - Multi-threaded compression plus indexing for random access by byte offset or line number without noticeable overhead
+  - Multi-threaded application of commands on an compressed and indexed or flat file on per-line or per-chunk basis

 ## For users - biobash library
 [&#x25B2; back to top](#bashbone)

+- Get a full bash error stack trace in interactive shells or within scripts
 - Easily design multi-threaded pipelines to perform NGS related tasks
 - Use many best-practice parameterized and heavily run-time tweaked software wrappers
 - Most software related parameters will be inferred directly from input data, so that all functions require just a minimal set of input arguments